5 Unforgettable Days on the French Riviera

 Nice was by far the best option for us timing-wise, but we hesitated to visit during peak season.
 If you know us, you know we have made shoulder season travel a key focus of this blog, and we usually stick to that for a reason.

-Heat, crowds, lodging availability… all signs pointed to July in the South of France being a risky choice for our preferred style of travel.
+Heat, crowds, pricing, lodging availability… all signs pointed to July in the South of France being a risky choice for our preferred style of travel.

 It’s absolutely, jaw-droppingly, breathtakingly gorgeous, for starters.
 If we hadn’t been there ourselves, we would have thought it was a green-screen for a movie set.